SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 - [https://scg.unibe.ch/download/oorp/OORP.pdf](Object-Oriented Reengineering Patterns)

-Each week the students had to watch a couple of videos and one or two lectures were stressed during the lectures.
+Each week the students have to watch a couple of videos and one or two lectures are given by us.
 During the first 6 weeks, each week they had to do some exercises following some scripts.

+### Calendar
+Our calendar is the following one: basically

+## One glance schedule

+- 01 Week:  Test introduction
+- 02 Week:  OOP refresh
+- 03 Week:  Reverse engineering
+- 04 Week: Test Quality
+- 05 Week: Presentation -- *Presentations on Learning and data structure analysis*
+- 06 Week: Hook and templates
+- 07 Week: Double dispatch -- Examen
+Break
+- 08 Week Visitor
+- 09 Week Composite
+- 10 Week Inheritance
+- 11 Week Types
+-- Exam